CHIN 1001 - Chinese IA

 Follow-up practice sessions include a variety of exercises and activities using audio-visual or other means.
 They focus on:

 (1) vocabulary use, practice of the functions, and other aspects of language use encountered in the texts including pronunciation and tones;

 (2) language development in all four skills (listening, speaking, reading skills and writing);

 (3) individual or group work in completing a set task.
 These may culminate in a group presentation, individual report to the class, role play or other activities.
 Whenever possible, set tasks will contribute to the completion of a ‘megatask’ at appropriate intervals during the semester or at the end of the semester.

-To get the full benefit of the lectures, seminars and tutorials in this course, it is essential for you to complete the required pareparatin beforehand.
-Your preparatory activities for each class are listed in the "Student Preparation Booklet".
-The Booklet will be handed out to you during your first lectures and is located in the relevant folder under "Week by Week".
-Please complete the activities before you come to each class.
+To get the full benefit of the lectures, seminars and tutorials in this course, it is essential for you to complete the required preparation beforehand.
+Your preparatory activities for each class are listed in the "Teaching Plan" booklet.
+The Booklet will be available for you to download on MyUni.
+Please complete the activities specified in the week-to-week plan before coming to each class.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 x 2-hour lecture (or equivalent) per week 24 hours per semester 1 x 1-hour tutorial (or equivalent) per week 12 hours per semester 6 hours reading per week 72 hours per semester 2 hours research per week 24 hours per semester 2 hours assignment preparation per week 24 hours per semester TOTAL WORKLOAD HOURS 156 hours per semester
+1 x 2-hour lecture (or equivalent) per week 24 hours per semester 1 x 2-hour tutorial (or equivalent) per week 24 hours per semester 6 hours reading per week 72 hours per semester 1 hours research per week 12 hours per semester 2 hours assignment preparation per week 24 hours per semester TOTAL WORKLOAD HOURS 156 hours per semester

 Learning Activities SummaryThis course will cover units 1-4 of Modern Chinese